1 Upland Rd, Kelburn, Wellington

 There were few people eating at about 9.30 on a Sunday morning, but it was only a few days after the Covid level 3 lock-down had been lifted, and tourists were very thin on the ground – non-existent actually.

 Wonderfully presented porridge, huge coffee, very nice staff, great views, sunny seating (including outdoors).
 Nothing super special about the porridge, but on some days that’s quite OK.
-They had muesli or granola on the menu in summer, so I must come back.
+Muesli or granola was on the menu last summer, so I must come back when it appears again.